GianfrancoAntenucci/react-portfolio/README.md

    ```
 2. Deploy to a hosting service like Netlify, Vercel, or GitHub Pages.

-## Customization

-- Update the `src/data/projects.js` file to add/remove projects.
-- Modify `src/data/about.js` to personalize the About Me section.
-- Change colors and styles in `src/styles/GlobalStyles.js`.

 ## Contributing

 If you'd like to contribute: